Wednesday, 21 Jan 2026

 Allow 1 hour

-Farigaig is a highlight along the South Loch Ness Trail, a 28 mile (45km) route linking Loch Tarff near Fort Augustus with Torbreck on the edge of Inverness.
-Most of the trail is easily accessible for walking, cycling and horse-riding and roughly follows the line of the historic General Wade’s Military Road along the loch shore.
+Farigaig is a highlight along the South Loch Ness Trail.
+This 28 mile (45km) route links Loch Tarff near Fort Augustus with Torbreck on the edge of Inverness.
+Most of the trail is easily accessible, cycling and horse-riding.
+It roughly follows the line of the historic General Wade’s Military Road along the loch shore.

 There is a network of paths from the Farigaig car park as well as our waymarked trail, including a link over the hill to nearby Foyers.
 The Highland Council’s Paths around Foyers leaflet gives you more information.